-At most scales, we see that our emulator error is comparable to the raw sample variance of the \aemulus simulations.
-Comparing to the sample variance adjusted for the effective volume, we see that the emulator prediction error is somewhat greater than this quantity; this is expected, as the emulation performance error includes both the sample variance and the emulator prediction error.
+At most scales, we see that our emulator error is comparable to the raw sample variance of the \aemulus simulations adjusted for the effective volume.
+The exception is $\wprp$, whose error remains a bit larger than this level at all scales; however, this is not entirely unexpected, as the emulation performance error includes both the sample variance and the emulator prediction error.